-If you have a family, then as a responsible parent you undoubtedly have already executed a Last Will and Testament because you want to protect and provide for their future well being.
+If you have a family, then as a responsible parent you have probably already executed a Last Will and Testament because you want to protect and provide for your children's future well being.
 But you may not have realized how important it is to regularly review and update your Will.
-And for the month of January, you can get a complete legal will kit for Canada or the United States for just $5.99 when you purchase any power of attorney form.

 How often should I review my Will?

-As a general rule of thumb, it makes sense to review your Will with your lawyer every 3-4 years, or after any life-changing event (such as a divorce or the death of a spouse).
-If he/she does not have the original Will in their possession, you should take it with you to the meeting.
+As a general rule of thumb, it makes sense to review your Will with your lawyer every 3-4 years, or after any life-changing event (such as a marriage, divorce or the death of a spouse).
+If your lawyer does not have the original Will in their possession, you should take it with you to the meeting.

 Under what circumstances should I change my Will?

 1. If your marital status changes.
 In some jurisdictions, a marriage or divorce will automatically void your Will but this is not universal.
 And if you live with a common law partner, they may or may not be deemed to be your spouse under the law.
-Talk to your lawyer to find out how matrimonial property laws in your area apply to your estate plan.
+Talk to a lawyer to find out how matrimonial property laws in your area affect your estate plan.

 2. If you want to add or remove beneficiaries.
 Let's say your family has grown - whether through a birth, adoption, or blending of two families.
 You will want to provide for the additional child(ren) in your Will.
-On the other hand, maybe you and your cousin Alfred and you no longer want to leave him your stamp collection.
+On the other hand, maybe you and your cousin Alfred have had a falling out and you no longer want to leave him your stamp collection.

 3. If you have made additional investments or acquired additional major assets.
 Don't just assume that all of your assets will automatically be covered by your Will when you pass.
 Review the provisions of your mutual funds, retirement fund accounts, life insurance policies and other investments with your lawyer.